 Mark Stinde, VP, Asset Protection, Casey’s

-Retail loss today extends far beyond the visible issues of drive-offs, theft and physical damage and includes food waste, administrative errors, supplier fraud and markdowns, which all collectively contribute to your bottom line.
-Industry veteran Mark Stinde will unpack the details behind the Total Retail Loss (TRL) approach and highlight how to embrace this comprehensive solution.
+Retail loss today extends far beyond the visible issues of drive-offs, theft, and physical damage and looks at the impact that food waste, administrative errors, supplier fraud, and markdowns all collectively contribute to your bottom line.
+Industry veteran Mark Stinde will unpack the details behind the Total Retail Loss (TRL) approach and highlight how to embrace this comprehensive solution to prevent loss, protect your profits, and examines the impact that food waste, administrative errors, supplier fraud, and markdowns and unlock organizational efficiency.

 |